-Most business owners, whose businesses are frequented by customers throughout the day, might find themselves in need of a Porter Service.
-If you are a new business owner and you are unfamiliar with commercial cleaning services, you might be asking, “What are Porter Service, what can they do for my business, and do I really need one?”
+Most business owners, whose businesses are frequented by customers throughout the day, might find themselves in need of a Day Porter Services.
+If you are a new business owner and you are unfamiliar with commercial cleaning services, you might be asking, “What is Porter Service, what can they do for my business, and do I really need one?”

 - Lobby maintenance

 - Restroom restocking and sanitation

 - Cleaning communal areas (i.e., kitchens, cafeterias, patios, break rooms)